 - A strong background in science or statistics

-In addition to completing the University Core and the McAnulty College of Liberal Arts core requirements, students must complete the Mathematics Core of:
+In addition to completing the University Core and the McAnulty College of Liberal Arts core requirements, all math majors must complete the Mathematics Core of:

 - Calculus I, II and III

 - Linear Algebra, Abstract Algebra and Real analysis

 - An approved higher level computer programming language

 The minimum requirements for a minor in mathematics are: Calculus I and II, plus nine additional credits in mathematics which may include PHYS 350.
 At least three of the nine credits must be at the 300 level or above.

 A complete list of courses offered is also available.